joelsinbarba/iCare/README.md

 The concept of iCare was a smart bracelet that kids prone to epilectic seizures would wear, so that their parents get notified trough an app as soon as the attact starts to happen.
-I don't have an arduino right now so I can't check out the state of the code right now, however the contents here may be useful examples for using the accelerometer and gyroscope with the arduino and differenciating between walking, standing and a seizure by comparing data of the components.
+I don't have an arduino right now so I can't check out the state of the code, however the contents here may be useful examples for using the accelerometer and gyroscope with the arduino to differentiate between walking, standing and a having seizures by comparing data of the components.

 ### These images were for the presentation:
 ![01](images/01small.jpg)